Desperate Endeavors: Synopsis

 friend, he finds himself instantly disliked by an African-American landlord (Floyd) that attempts to make Ram miserable.

-Pounding the pavement for a job, Ram is taken-on by a CPA firm run by a strict, former military crew-cut martinet who hires other Indian men like Ram to do countless hours of accounting grunt-work in a hot-box dingy office.
+Pounding the pavement for a job, Ram is taken on by a CPA firm run by a strict, former military crew-cut martinet who hires other Indian men like Ram to do countless hours of accounting grunt-work in a hot-box dingy office.
 With no money to save, he begins to borrow heavily and digs himself into insurmountable debt.
-In the midst of this self-inducedmisery, he sends for his wife and daughter from India and continues his “façade” of a successful appearance to his newly arrived wife by going into even further debt on more newly printed credit cards and “latched-onto” friends.
+In the midst of this self-induced misery, he sends for his wife and daughter from India and continues his “façade” of a successful appearance to his newly arrived wife by going into even further debt on more newly printed credit cards and latching onto friends.